A-M-D-R-3-W/SmartSnip/README.md

 3. In order for the new theme to appear in the **Settings** window, **self.settings.theme_optionmenu** within the **settings_window** function must be modified to add the name you assigned it in the dictionary to the widget. (values=['blue', ...., 'mytheme'])

 ***I suggest creating new themes using [ctk_theme_builder](https://github.com/avalon60/ctk_theme_builder)***

+## Development TO-DO:

+- ***Add max tokens settings parameter***
+- Reconfigure the deletion and recreation of the reset and settings buttons due to the change to using pack.
+- Modify the snipping overlay to closer resemble the original snipping tool (with a hole in the overlay).

 ## Contributing